hieund4438/vtk-wasm/README.md

 This repository provides the infrastructure to bundle the pure JavaScript library for loading VTK.wasm.

+The full usage documentation of vtk-wasm can be found at: https://kitware.github.io/vtk-wasm/

 ### File Structure

 - `src/` — Source code for the library.